Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7: Data

 \section{Data}

-The present work relies on the detailed stellar population analysis of selected massive and passive galaxies carried out in \citetalias{Borghi2021}, enabled by the high signal-to-noise ratio $\sim20$ and resolution of $R\sim 3500$ of the LEGA-C DR2 spectra \citep{Wel2016,Straatman2018}.
-These galaxies have a typical stellar velocity dispersion of $\sigma_\star \sim 215$~\kms\ and stellar mass of $\log(M_\star/{\rm M_{\odot}})\sim 11$.
-We obtained robust stellar age, metallicity \met, and \afe\ measurements for 140 galaxies at $0.6\lesssim z \lesssim0.9$, comparing an optimized set of spectral absorption features ($\mathrm{H\delta_A}$, $\mathrm{CN_1}$, $\mathrm{CN_2}$, $\mathrm{Ca4227}$, $\mathrm{G4300}$, $\mathrm{H\gamma_A}$, $\mathrm{H\gamma_F}$, $\mathrm{Fe4383}$, $\mathrm{Fe4531}$, $\mathrm{C_24668}$, hereafter \textit{baseline}) with the \cite{Thomas2011} models.
-These models, that we consider for our constraints as vastly done in the literature, assume a single-burst star formation history (SFH).
+The present work relies on the detailed stellar population analysis of selected massive and passive galaxies carried out in \citetalias{Borghi2022a}, enabled by the high signal-to-noise ratio $\sim20$ and resolution of $R\sim 3500$ of the LEGA-C DR2 spectra \citep{Wel2016,Straatman2018}.
+These passive galaxies have a typical stellar velocity dispersion of $\sigma_\star \sim 215$~\kms\ and stellar mass of $\log(M_\star/M_{\odot})\sim 11$.
+We obtained robust stellar age, metallicity \met, and \afe\ measurements for 140 objects at $0.6\lesssim z \lesssim0.9$, comparing an optimized set of spectral absorption features ($\mathrm{H\delta_A}$, $\mathrm{CN_1}$, $\mathrm{CN_2}$, $\mathrm{Ca4227}$, $\mathrm{G4300}$, $\mathrm{H\gamma_A}$, $\mathrm{H\gamma_F}$, $\mathrm{Fe4383}$, $\mathrm{Fe4531}$, $\mathrm{C_24668}$, hereafter baseline) with the \cite{Thomas2011} models.
+These models, which we consider for our constraints as oftendone in the literature, assume a single-burst star formation history (SFH).
 A more realistic SFH is expected to be more complex.
-However, the analysis of several indicators, including color-color, star formation rate-mass diagrams, and spectroscopic features as the novel CaII~H/K diagnostic \citep{Moresco2018}, confirm that these galaxies are passively evolving, and must have formed over very short time scales (\citetalias{Borghi2021}).
-We will better quantify the impact of this assumption in Sect.~\ref{sec:syst}.
+However, the analysis of several indicators, including color--color, star formation rate--mass diagrams, and spectroscopic features as the novel Ca \textsc{ii} H/K diagnostic \citep{Moresco2018}, confirm that these galaxies are passively evolving and must have formed over very short time scales (\citetalias{Borghi2022a}).
+We will quantify the impact of this assumption in Section~\ref{sec:syst} (see also Appendix~\ref{sec:app:SPS}).